vickochetkov/rct-cipher/README.md

 ## User story
 ### Main Display
-1. The App should show a table with 4 rows in the follow order:
+1. The App shows a table with 4 rows in the follow order:
       * Original Text
       * Key
       * Calculation
       * Encrypted Text
 1. Original Text, Key and Encrypted Text are for letters of relevant words with their alphabet indices.
-Every letter should have its own cell.
+Every letter has its own cell.
-1. The Encrypted Text row should be backlighted.
+1. The Encrypted Text row is backlighted.
 1. Calculation is for a visual mathematical representation of the encoding process.
-It should show how to compute the index of the encrypted letter.
+It shows how to compute the index of the encrypted letter.

 ### Crypto WORD
 1. User can see and use a crypto word input element.